gvellut/jncep/README.md

 ### Environment variables

-The options can also be set using an environment variable.
+The options can also be set using environment variables.
 They are the same as the configuration options, but with a `JNCEP_` prefix:

 For example:
 - JNCEP_PASSWORD